microsoft/pxt-calliope/docs/projects/turtle-square.md

 })
 ```

-## "For" is for repetition
+## "for" is for repetition

-Have you notice the repetition pattern in the blocks needed to draw a square?
-Try to use a ``for`` loop to achieve the same effect.
+Did you notice the pattern of repeated blocks needed to draw a square?
+Try using a ``for`` loop to achieve the same effect.

 ```blocks
 input.onButtonPressed(Button.A, function() {